calebchris000/Project-Igniter/README.md

 ---

-This README provides a high-level overview of the Chat Application.
+This README provides a high-level overview of the Projet Igniter Application.
 For more detailed information on specific features or components, please refer to the documentation within the codebase or the individual component files.